Degrees

 7. In cooperation with the employer supervisor, complete a final assessment of student skills.

-8. The student will be evaluated by completion of the agreed upon learning goals established with the faculty member guiding the student, the assessments by the employer/workplace supervisor and completion of required work hours.
+8. The student will be evaluated by completion of the agreed upon learning goals established with the faculty member guiding the student, the assessments by the employer/workplace supervisor, and completion of required work hours.

 Service Learning